 Learn about states, transitions, events, actions, and actors in the Stately Studio.

 When a machine reaches the final state, it can no longer receive any events, and anything running inside it is canceled and cleaned up.

-States can contain more states, also known as child states.
+Parent states can contain more states, also known as child states.
 These child states are only active when the parent state is active.

-A parallel state is a state separated into multiple regions of child states, where each region is active simultaneously.
+In statecharts, a parallel state is a state separated into multiple regions of child states, where each region is active simultaneously.

-A history state returns the parent state to its most recently active child state.
+In statecharts, a history state returns the parent state to its most recently active child state.
 The box with an H inside represents the history state.